OpenSpace/OpenSpace-Docs/content/universe/cosmic-microwave-background/cobe/index.md

 :align: left
 :alt: A portion of the sky in microwave light from the COBE mission.
 We see areas of red and blue, showing tiny differences in temperature.

 A portion of the COBE all-sky image from 1992 showing the CMB.
 Red areas are slightly warmer than average and blue areas are slightly cooler than average.
-THe lines of latitude and longitude are, unfortunately, baked into the image.
+The lines of latitude and longitude are, unfortunately, baked into the image.
 :::

 :::{note}
-See the [top section page](../index) for broader discussion on the Cosmic Microwave Background.
+See the [top CMB page](../index) for an introduction on the cosmic microwave background.
 :::